square/leakcanary/docs/fundamentals.md

 ...
 ```

-The chain of references from the GC root to the leaking instance is what is preventing the leaking instance from being garbage collected.
+The chain of references from the GC root to the leaking object is what is preventing the leaking object from being garbage collected.
 If you can identify the reference that should not exist at that point in time, then you can figure out why it's incorrectly still set and then fix the memory leak.

 ### Heuristics and labels